Medium Amplitude Parallel Superposition (MAPS) Rheology, Part 1: Mathematical Framework and Theoretical Examples: Introduction

 Rheological characterization of materials in the linear viscoelastic regime is well understood.
 The shear stress and shear strain, for example, can be related in the frequency domain by a complex valued function, $G^*(\omega) = G^\prime(\omega) + iG^{\prime\prime}(\omega)$ \cite{coleman-1961,leaderman-1957}.
 This function, called the \textit{complex modulus}, can be measured by a variety of strain history protocols, such as SAOS or chirp experiments \cite{tschoegl-1989,geri-2018}.
 Full knowledge of the complex modulus allows for direct computation of the stress response, $\hat{\sigma}(\omega)$, to an arbitrary strain history protocol, $\hat{\gamma}(\omega)$, through the Boltzmann superposition integral \cite{tschoegl-1989}.

 A general approach to nonlinear rheological characterization is not as well developed.
 Methods exist for representing the nonlinear stress-strain relationship only for specific strain history protocols.
 Large amplitude oscillatory shear (LAOS), for example, describes this relationship for a single-tone oscillatory strain history \cite{giacomin-1993,mckinley-2008}.
 Still, the mathematical representation of LAOS can take many forms, such as using Fourier Transform (FT) rheology or using Chebyshev polynomials \cite{hyun-2011,cho-2016}.
+In either case, the LAOS stress response appears at odd harmonics of the input frequency.
 Changing the strain history protocol, however, renders LAOS characterization incomplete or ineffective, and other representations are necessary.
 Parallel superposition (PS) measurements, for example, describe the stress-strain relationship for a strain history protocol consisting of a small amplitude oscillation at a single frequency imposed in the direction of simultaneous steady shear flow \cite{tanner-1968}.
 Parallel superposition rheology requires an entirely separate representation from LAOS, in which the stress and strain are related by a shear rate-dependent steady shear viscosity and shear rate-dependent complex modulus \cite{vermant-1998,yamamoto-1971}.
 The specificity of each representation makes direct comparison of LAOS and PS data difficult, and relationships between the measurements are generally only understood in asymptotic limits.

 The issue of generality persists in the weakly nonlinear regime.
 The medium amplitude analog to LAOS, called medium amplitude oscillatory shear (MAOS), commonly makes use of four intrinsic nonlinear functions: $[e_1](\omega),[v_1](\omega),[e_3](\omega),[v_3](\omega)$, to describe the weakly nonlinear stress response to a single-tone oscillatory strain history \cite{ewoldt-2013}.
 These functions of the oscillation frequency are sufficient to describe the response at the first and third harmonics of the imposed frequency (Figure \ref{fig:maos_ps}a).
 Similarly, the existing PS framework is sufficient to describe the steady and first harmonic characteristics of the weakly nonlinear stress response to the superimposed steady-oscillatory flow (Figure \ref{fig:maos_ps}b), using the steady shear viscosity $\eta(\dot{\gamma}_s)$ and shear rate-dependent complex modulus $G^*_{||}(\dot{\gamma}_s,\omega^*)$, respectively.
 Neither representation, however, can describe the weakly nonlinear stress response to strain history protocols besides the ones for which they are specifically constructed.